Zch0414/3d-seeds/README.md

 ### SEEDS3D Demo:

-Try SEEDS3D demo with the following command:
+**Try SEEDS3D demo with the following command:**
 ```
 > cd samples/seeds3d-python
 > python seeds3d_sample.py
 ```

-This will generate a results.nii.gz file in the /your/path/to/seeds3d/seeds3d/samples/seeds3d-python.
+This will generate a result.nii.gz file in the /your/path/to/seeds3d/seeds3d/samples/seeds3d-python.
-You can visualize it with 3D Slicer.
+Bound with /your/path/to/seeds3d/seeds3d/data/input.nii.gz, you can visualize them with 3D Slicer.